jamie-anson/MIse-en-place/mise-en-place-output/context-cards/formatter.md

   - **Signature:** `private formatFunction(funcInfo: FunctionInfo): string[]`

 - **`formatMethod`**
-  - **Summary:** This method takes in information about a function and returns an array of formatted strings.
+  - **Summary:** This method takes a FunctionInfo object and returns an array of strings representing the formatted information.
   - **Signature:** `private formatMethod(methodInfo: FunctionInfo): string[]`

 ---